vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 Providing liquidity on a market can be done using a combination of two tactics: standard [limit orders](./../trading-on-vega/orders#limit-orders) and a [liquidity commitment](#liquidity-commitments).

 Participants who place limit orders on a market are, by default, supplying liquidity, and are rewarded by receiving a portion of the maker fee.
 Typically liquidity providers would aim to meet some of their liquidity obligation using standard limit orders, which give them the most control over their strategy.
 The [batch orders transaction](./../trading-on-vega/orders#batch-orders) is designed to enable this efficiently.

-This section focuses primarily on how a liquidity commitment works.
+This section focuses primarily on the other tactic, submitting and maintaining a liquidity commitment.
 This involves submitting one liquidity commitment that keeps a series of orders active and funded on a market.
 The buy and sell shapes submitted as part of the liquidity commitment can be used alongside standard limit orders to provide liquidity.

 **[Liquidity fees](#liquidity-fees)** are defined based on the commitments and proposed fee levels chosen by the providers, not by the protocol.